 Trademark registration is a form of trademark protection, existing at both the state and federal level.
 But registration isn’t the only way to protect your trademark.

 - Common Law Trademarks acquire rights after a mark has been consistently used in commerce within a specific region.
 No registration is required to earn common law trademark rights.
-While this type of protection can be difficult to uphold if infringement occurs, having a strong trademark—even if it’s unregistered—can go a long way if the mark becomes easily recognizable among consumers.
+While this type of protection can be difficult to uphold if trademark infringement occurs, having a strong mark—even if it’s unregistered—can go a long way if the mark becomes easily recognizable among consumers.

 - State Trademark Registration is handled by individual states, with protection guaranteed only within the state of registration.
-Applying for state trademark registration is generally a cheaper and faster process than federal registration.
+Applying for state trademark registration is a cheaper and faster process than federal registration.